 A lot of very senior people in international affairs are lawyers, but in general law school is probably not the most efficient way to start a career in international affairs.
 Law school is three years of a curriculum which is mostly irrelevant to international relations.
 It is hard to get into good law schools, and there is usually no financial aid except for loans.
 It's true that you may be able to get an interesting non-legal job with a law degree, since employers figure you must be reasonably intelligent if you have survived law school, but there are other alternatives.
 If you want to be a lawyer, go to law school.
 If you don't, think seriously about the alternatives.

 There is a good deal of confusion about international law as a career.
 It is convenient to divide international law into public and private.
-Public international law is concerned with whether or not the behavior of governments corresponds with international law, whether the American invasion of Iraq was legal, for example.
+Public international law is concerned with whether or not the behavior of governments corresponds with international law, whether the American invasion of Panama was legal, for example.
 This is what the term international law means to most people, but there are very few institutions which will pay people to do such analysis.
-The State Department keeps about eighty lawyers on staff for this purpose, but most of the other people in the field teach in universities (probably as many in political science departments as in law schools).
+The State Department keeps about eighty lawyers on staff for this purpose, but most of the other people in the field teach in universities (probably as many in Political Science Departments as in law schools).
 Other government agencies dealing with international matters also employ lawyers: the Commerce Department or the Office of the Trade Representative, for example, may need lawyers to figure out correct legal procedures for handling anti-dumping complaints, and the Defense Department will use lawyers not only to review its own purchases of jet fighters from Boeing or Lockheed Martin but to review its sale of used equipment to foreign allies.
 But, again, the number of such lawyers is limited, and the work is not likely to be as glamorous as, say, bringing peace to the Middle East.

 Most international lawyers are concerned with private international law, how individuals and corporations can carry on transactions within different and sometimes conflicting legal systems.
 If a tanker registered in Liberia and owned by a company in the Bahamas carrying a load of oil owned by an American corporation hits a Russian submarine and dumps its oil onto Belgian beaches, who pays what to whom?
 Private international law is popular because people and organizations will pay money to get answers to these sorts of questions.
 This kind of work in turn sometimes leads to other things; international lawyers often serve as representatives for multinational corporations to the public and governments, a kind of business diplomatic corps.
 Nonetheless, international law is a fairly minor branch of law, and this is reflected in law school curricula; if you get two international law courses in three years, you'll be doing well.
 (The University of Iowa seems to be an exception; it is advertising a more extensive program in international and comparative law.)
 A useful discussion is Careers in International Law by the Section of International Law of the American Bar Association.

 On balance, then, law school is the best alternative for anyone who wants to practice private international law, but you must remember that you have to be a lawyer first and an international lawyer second.
-If you want to study public international law, you may actually do better in a Ph.D. program in political science specializing in international law, although there are very few places in the U.S. where this is a serious alternative; your career will presumably involve working in a university as a teacher-researcher, either in political science or, less likely, in law school.
+If you want to study public international law, you may actually do better in a Ph.D. program in Political Science specializing in international law, although there are very few places in the U.S. where this is a serious alternative; your career will presumably involve working in a university as a teacher-researcher, either in Political Science or, less likely, in law school.

 One option for individuals who are absolutely certain that they want to work on public international law, or who would like to practice private international law with a possible eye to later government service, is to pursue a combined JD/MPA or JD/MPP degree.
 More on the MPA and MPP degrees below, but this option involves gaining separate admission to the two programs.
 Typically a semester is shaved from the law school curriculum and a semester is shaved from the MPA or MPP curriculum, and the entire process takes four years.